 Antigua Carnival, Guatemala

 What is carnival in Guatemala?

 Antigua has big carnival celebrations during Semana Santa which means Easter week.
 Antigua is home to a spectacular carnival celebration that attracts some 200,000 people.
 Carnival is all about celebrating religion and art and hosts huge processions that wind through the city streets.

 The processions feature the most incredible giant statues of Jesus Christ that are carried by purple-robed men.
 There is also a Virgin Mary float that is accompanied by hundreds of women dressed in black robes.
 Beautiful traditional carpets that are made from flowers and sawdust called Alfombras are laid over the city streets so that carnival parades can roll over.

 Carnival occurs in the port city of Limon and occurs in October.
 This is because it is a tiny period where the town actually experiences dry weather.
 Carnival celebrates the unique local Caribbean-Costa Rican culture.

 The Limon Carnival features lots of parades, parties, rum and endless Caribbean tunes.
 It is a celebration for where the whole community takes part.
-There is no better place to celebrate carnival then this gorgeous tropical paradise.
+There is no better place to celebrate carnival than this gorgeous tropical paradise.

 Carnival Road March, Belize